gabrielstanlay/theme-changer/README.md

-# theme-changer
+# Theme Changer

-basic checkbox to change your website theme to light or dark theme
+• A basic button to change your website theme to light or dark.
+## Updates
+• Added a sky background that changes to day or night.